pwdd/pwdd.github.io/_posts/2016-09-07-running-shell-commands-with-clojure.md

 ;(print "" (:out (shell/sh "/bin/sh" "-c" "clear <  /dev/null")))
 ```

 The above command says to use shell (`"/bin/sh"`), pass a `"clear"` command to it (the `-c` flash says that the command are read from a string) and pipe any possible output to a `/dev/null` in order to silent it.
-This will run the `clear` command and will print out a map:
+This will run the `clear` command and will return a map:

 ```clojure
 ; `:exit` is the exit code; `:out` is the `stdout` and `:err` is the `stderr`